dcop7/tips_and_guides/workflow/personal-productivity-system-cheatsheet.md

 4. Rich content → page body, never a property.
 5. 2–3 views cover almost everything: filtered daily view, grouped overview, unfiltered audit.
 6. Use built-in Created/Last edited time before adding a manual date field.
+7. Before adding a DB, Relation, or property: name the concrete question it answers *today*.
+No answer → don't add it.

 If rows start needing very different fields from each other → split into two databases, or it shouldn't be a database at all.